2015 Zumbro 100 Mile Endurance Run

 The Zumbro 100 Mile Endurance Run is a six-loop (6 x 16.7 = 100.2 Miles) 100% trail ultramarathon within the Zumbro River Bottoms Management area in Southern Minnesota’s Bluff Country / just outside of the tiny village of Theilman.
 Generally speaking, the Zumbro River Bottoms Management area lies within a portion of the Richard J. Dorer Memorial Hardwood Forest – an expansive 2 million acre tract of Minnesota Hardwood forest.
 We will not pretend these are mountains, because they are not, this is Mississippi River Valley Bluff Country, it is wild, rugged, beautiful and provides the perfect venue for 100 miles of trail running!
 The race starts and finishes at the West Assembly Area.
 Runners will have access to five aid stations per 16.7 mile loop (30 aid stations in 100 miles, that is an average of an aid station every 3-1/3 miles!)
 The course consists of primarily single and double-track trail with some minimum maintenance gravel road sections.
 While this is certainly not an “easy” 100, it is still a decent choice for your first 100 if you are ready for some hills – this is also a great event for those wanting to get in an early season 100.
 Want to get the opinion of people that have run this race in the past – ask around on our FACEBOOK PAGE.
 This is a laid back, old school, low-key 100… help us to keep it that way by bringing the right attitude!
 Thank you!

-Registration for the 2013 race will open on Monday October 29th, 2012 at 12:01 PM.
-You can register online or fill in the online form, print it and mail it in with your check.
-The fee is $185.00 (add $5.00 if you use the mail-in registration option).
-Registration will close on Wednesday April 3rd, 2013 at 5:00 PM or once the field limit has been met.
-There will be no registration after Wednesday April 3rd.
+Registration for the 2015 race will open on Saturday November 15th, 2014.
+We offer online registration only.
+The fee is $195.00 Registration will close on Wednesday April 1st, 2015 at 5:00 PM or once the field limit has been met.
+There will be no registration after Wednesday April 1st.
 There will be no registration at packet-pickup or race-day registration so do not delay in signing up.

 Field limit for the 100 mile race is 200 runners.